jonatack/bitcoin-development/gitian-building.md

 popd
 ```

-If you encounter an error about connection timeouts and you are running a firewall like UFW, you have likely blocked port 3142.
-Open port 3142, which is required for apt-cacher-ng's web server:
+If you encounter an error about connection timeouts and are running a firewall
+like UFW, you may need to open port 3142, which is required for the
+`apt-cacher-ng` web server:

 ```bash
 ufw allow 3142/tcp